Today a Designer Interview With Melinda Livsey

 My mind was completely blown!
 I had never learned much about the Golden Ratio, but when I started doing the first study on the UPS logo, I realized that he had used perfect proportions!
 Even the placement of the ® was intentional.
 That first study (and the ones that proceeded after) completely changed the way I design logos.
 The logo not only is well done, but it forever impacted the way I see and the way I work.

-I contacted Melinda to ask if she would write an article about the Golden Ratio as i knew she would be the right person to cover this topic and the article does not disapoint i think you will find it intresting.
-It also includes a free download of the golden ration you can use in your next logo design project.
+I contacted Melinda to ask if she could write an article about the Golden Ratio as i knew she would be the right person to cover this topic and the article does not disappoint i think you will find it interesting.
+It also includes a free download of the golden ratio you can use in your next logo design project.